-10 miles to the east of US41.
+10 miles to the east of US-41.
 It is also well traveled by commercial and private vehicles.
 The county also has two east/west roads, which are SRs 72 and 780.
-With the exception of I-75, all federal, and state and county roads in Sarasota County are extremely susceptible to flooding due to their low elevation and potential storm surge generated by all categories of hurricanes.
+Except for I-75, all federal, and state and county roads in Sarasota County are extremely susceptible to flooding due to their low elevation and potential storm surge generated by all categories of hurricanes.